shajhu/HW2-Repository2/README.md

 ## Status

 Version 2 has been successfully evaluated and documented.
+Version 2 was evaluated across a structured multi-case evaluation set to ensure consistency, safety, and personalization.
 Version 3 will focus on reducing name repetition, improving tone naturalness, expanding scenario coverage, and strengthening higher-risk escalation language.